top of page

 SCHEDULED MOVIES

-BLOCK 1 : 12:30pm – 3:30 pm
+BLOCK 1: 12:30 pm – 3:30 pm

 Beyond the Block – Untold Story of Filipino Street Dance (Ricardo Carranza) – Spanning fifty years and charting a path across three continents, Ricky Carranza’s BEYOND THE BLOCK is a documentary recounting the history of Hip-Hop in the Philippines.

 H.E.A.T.
-(Jose Escalera) – A group of artists and educators in the south of Mexico are developing an educational project called “H.E.A.T” which focuses on the disciplines of Hip-Hop.
+(Jose Escalera) – A group of artists and educators in the south of Mexico is developing an educational project called “H.E.A.T” which focuses on the disciplines of Hip-Hop.
 While in the country violence and poverty are growing, young people are getting interested in the art of Hip-Hop as a way to express themselves.
-The film portraits the activities of the project in Oaxaca, one of the states with the most defective public education system.
-Bringing workshops to the State Penitentiary and to communities on the outskirts of the capital city, H.E.A.T is demonstrating the benefits and the power of Hip-Hop.
+The film portrays the activities of the project in Oaxaca, one of the states with the most defective public education system.
+Bringing workshops to the State Penitentiary and communities on the outskirts of the capital city, H.E.A.T is demonstrating the benefits and the power of Hip-Hop.

-BLOCK 4 : 9:00 pm – 10:30pm
+BLOCK 4: 9:00 pm – 10:30 pm

-NG83 When We Were B Boys (Knight / Scott / Derby-Cooper) – Adolescent dreams meet the realities of adulthood as five former breakdancers reflect on their youthful rites of passage through the vibrant UK Hip- Hop scene of the early 1980s.
+NG83 When We Were B Boys (Knight / Scott / Derby-Cooper) – Adolescent dreams meet the realities of adulthood as five former breakdancers reflect on their youthful rites of passage through the vibrant UK hip-hop scene of the early 1980s.
 Then a tragic event gives them an unexpected chance to recapture the past.
 Previously unseen archive footage shines the light on a forgotten era in British youth culture in this humorous and poignant character-driven documentary.

 DAY 3 Friday, August 5th TALES FROM THE HOOD

-These are movies that explore the gritty, beautiful and sometimes humorous but complex stories that reflect the social ills of society.
+These are movies that explore the gritty, beautiful, and sometimes humorous but complex stories that reflect the social ills of society.

 SCHEDULED MOVIES AND PANELS

-BLOCK 1 : 12:30pm – 3:00 pm
+BLOCK 1: 12:30 pm – 3:00 pm

 Little Angel (Dashia Imperiale) – When the unspeakable death of a child occurs in the Lower East Side of New York, an entire city searches for answers.
 An answer that brings a chill up the spine of anyone strong enough to ask the question.
 Who killed Little Angel?
 An homage to the Film Noir genre.
-A true thriller that delves into the pain, revenge, anger, death and heartbreak, that ultimately leads to insanity.
+A true thriller that delves into the pain, revenge, anger, death, and heartbreak, that ultimately leads to insanity.

 The Black Fatherhood Project (Jordan Thierry) – First-time filmmaker Jordan Thierry offers context and conversation in this honest exploration of fatherhood in Black America.
 Through a telling of his own story and interviews with historians, he traces the roots of the fatherless Black home and reveals a history much more complex and profound than is often told.
 Putting that history into perspective is a dialogue among fathers discussing their experiences, inspirations, and insight on how communities can come together to ensure the power of a father’s love is not lost on America’s Black children.

-BLOCK 4a : 7:30 – 10pm
+BLOCK 4a: 7:30 – 10 pm

 Temple Theater Brave (Reggie Talley) – A young NY street performer battles against adversity while pursuing his passion over profit.
-Six 2 Six (Cassandra Riddick) – In a 24-hour period, Monte Vincent and Damien Jones, two young men who grew up in the gritty streets of Baltimore, cross paths throughout the day until ultimately they come face to face under unfavorable circumstances.
+Six 2 Six (Cassandra Riddick) – In 24 hours, Monte Vincent and Damien Jones, two young men who grew up in the gritty streets of Baltimore, cross paths throughout the day until ultimately they come face to face under unfavorable circumstances.
 An event that can change the course of both of their lives forever.
-Snitches (Steve Rahaman) In a world with only one rule, the crime boss of Queens, Alphonse Trapani, discovers that there is a snitch in his house that has been helping dirty cops to put the heat on his family, and all the crime families in New York.
+Snitches (Steve Rahaman) In a world with only one rule, the crime boss of Queens, Alphonse Trapani, discovers that there is a snitch in his house who has been helping dirty cops to put the heat on his family, and all the crime families in New York.

-BLOCK 5 : 10:30 – midnight
+BLOCK 5: 10:30 – midnight

 Rules & Regulations (Ralph McDaniels) * WORLD PREMIERE * – The conflict of two generations of hustlers in the streets of NYC.
-OG Eazy comes home from jail after a 15 year bid to find out his block has a young grimey crew with no respect for him or the community.
-His homie Gee has it under control from dirty cops to disrespectful youth, but YG Dub sets off an all out war against the old crew .
+OG Eazy comes home from jail after a 15-year bid to find out his block has a young grimey crew with no respect for him or the community.
+His homie Gee has it under control from dirty cops to disrespectful youth, but YG Dub sets off an all-out war against the old crew.
 The fallout will be a lesson in rules and regulations that will change their hood and families forever.

 PANELS: